DegenApeDev/SAM-BETA/README.md

 # Do you have any help in creating this?

 Yes, lots!
-I had much help from HotFireyDeath, and wolfdale from the Pocketmine forums.
+I had much help from HotFireyDeath, wolfdale, and HittmanA from the Pocketmine forums.
 Without their help I'd be way confused right now.